-LBSCI 771.
-Organization and Management: Public Libraries.
+LBSCI 780.
+Organization and Management: Academic and Research Libraries.
 3 hr.; 3 cr.
 Prereq.: LBSCI 700, 701, 702, 703.
-Introduction to key elements of organization and management, including personnel, services, public relations, budgeting, and building construction/renovation.
+Structure of academic and research libraries in relation to their functions and clientele; standards, personnel, finance, buildings, and equipment; services; networking and community relations; relevant information technologies; reporting; public relations.

 Justification: This course repeats the core content of LBSCI 705 (a course on managing operations, budgets, personnel, etc), and add very little additional content.
 Students are not well served by taking these courses, and as such they will not be offered again.

-n.
+15. GSLIS

+o.
 Minor Change: Course Withdrawal

+FROM: